NDepend

 • It would have been cleaner with only the keyword static instead of static abstract.
 But since C# 8 it is possible to define static members with a body within interfaces.
 Thus the keyword abstract is required to not mess up with this existing feature.

 • The generic constraint IMeasurable<T> where T : IMeasurable<T> looks awkward.
-It is required to let specify static abstract operators within the interface IMeasurable<T>.
-Without this constraint the compiler emits an error.
+It is required to be able to use static abstract operators within the interface IMeasurable<T>.
+Without this constraint, the compiler emits an error.
 This is because most operators require the types of their arguments to be of the containing type.
 Thus arguments of operators declared within IMeasurable<T> must be of type IMeasurable<T>.

 CSharp Generic Contraint for Operator

 • Height is a record struct.
-This is by no mean a requirement of static abstract.
-However value object types defined with struct is the right way to implement lightweight numerical types like int, double and Height.
+This is by no means a requirement of static abstract.
+However, value object types defined with struct is the right way to implement lightweight numerical types like int, double and Height.
 Also record struct introduced in C# 10 avoids a lot of boilerplate code (constructor, properties, value-based equality, deconstruction…) as shown by the record struct vs. struct comparison below.

 CSharp record struct